 Video Head Impulse Test (VHIT) also uses cameras in goggles worn over the eyes.
 This test evaluates the vestibular ocular system’s ability to maintain gaze on a target when the head is rotated slightly.
 This test allows the physician to determine the function of all six semicircular canals.

-ENT Physicians and Audiology and Hearing Aid Center of North MS are here to help! call today at (662) 844-6513!
+ENT Physicians and the Audiology and Hearing Aid Center are here to help.
+Call 662.844.6513 today to schedule your appointment.